PacktPublishing/Vue.js-3.0-Cookbook/chapter-4/4.3/README.md

-# 4.2 - Using Slots and Named Slots to place data inside your components
+# 4.3 - Passing data to your component and validating the data

 ## Project setup
 ```